Human Rights in our Supply Chain

 In countries where the risk of lower social standards is higher, we will work with our partners to help improve working conditions for the people in our supply chain.

-That’s why in 2013, we introduced specific minimum requirements for the fire and building safety of all factories in Bangladesh that manufacture our products, and in Myanmar.
+That’s why in 2013, we introduced specific minimum requirements for the fire and building safety of all factories in Bangladesh that manufacture our products.
 This includes comprehensive fire protection systems, valid building permits, and compliance with all building regulations.
 As with all our supplier programs, these standards are closely reviewed, over and above our broader Social Monitoring Program.

 We also launched our own ALDI Factory Advancement (AFA) project in Bangladesh in 2013.
 The project aims to educate production facility employees and managers to maintain a fair and safe workplace by providing them with tools to guide their actions.
 Since the commencement of the project, we’ve seen factories advance in a number of ways, from improved drinking water supply and the formation of fire safety committees, to decreased absenteeism and increased wages.
-For more information on how we do this, take a look at our brochure
+The AFA has been successfully complete, see more information here

 Accord for Fire and Building Safety